FMMT666/launchpad.py/README.md

 ### CHANGES 2016/01/XX:

-    - Support for Launchpad Pro now build in (only a few functions, so far).
+    - Support for Launchpad Pro now built in (only a few functions, so far).
       Please notice the new class for the Pro: lp_pro = LaunchpadPro()
       Except for a few, low level functions (e.g. "LedCtrlRaw()"), this and